 When she’s not working on her amazing recipes, she also contributes to The Guardian with her ‘New Vegan’ column.
 Meera was given The Guild of Food Writers Cookery Writing Award in 2018 and also named Fortnum & Mason’s Cookery Writer of the Year for her work at The Guardian.

 Sodha cooks, writes, and lives in London with her husband and daughter.

-This recipe for Beet Soup was reprinted with permission from the East: 120 Vegan and Vegetarian Recipes from Bangalore to Beijing cookbook by Meera Sodha (Flatiron Books, October 2020).
+This recipe for a delicious vegan soup with beets was reprinted with permission from the East: 120 Vegan and Vegetarian Recipes from Bangalore to Beijing cookbook by Meera Sodha (Flatiron Books, October 2020).
 Photo credit: David Loftus.
 Please note that this article contains affiliate links that help support our work at World of Vegan!